mkandziora/plantastic/research.md

 ### Development of Tools

-During my postdoc I started programming in python to automatize data analyses steps for the collection of occurrence and bioclimatic data.
-Mainly I am programming a python tool to easily and automatic update phylogenies for a group of interest.
+During my postdoc I started programming a python tool to easily and automatic update phylogenies for a group of interest.
 It either retrieves all homologous sequences or the sequences can be filtered defined through user options.
+Besides that I am writing scripts to automatize data analyses steps for the collection of occurrence and bioclimatic data.

 ### Evolution of *Erica*